 - Custom Permissions feature allows user-specific access to robot groups, robots, processes for secure robotic automation process

-- Improved Control Room to offer real-time feedback on robot status and allows you to get the complete insight into the digital workforce.
+- Improved Control Room offers real-time feedback on robot status and allows you to get the complete insight into the digital workforce.

 - Build highly efficient and automated end-to-end business processes